Zhonghe Ridge and Temples Hike

 The trail starts as paved stairs climbing upwards to gain the ridge.
 As this is an urban trail there are lots of trail junctions, but there are no English signs along the way.
 You want to keep following the signs pointing the way to Yuantong Temple in Chinese (圓通寺).

 After climbing some steps past a couple of rocks you’ll come the first trail junction.
 Fork right here, signposted for 圓通寺.
 The trail then climbs up past some more rocks before flattening out for a short stretch and goes past a wooden rest pavilion.
 More steps will then lead to another trail junction, signposted again for 圓通寺.
 Go straight here and keep climbing up the steps.
 This then leads you to a large rest area.
 Go straight through here and take the steps going up behind the large tree.

-The steps will bring you to a road at the base of a temple.
 You’ll find the trail starting again in front of the base of the temple, again signposted for 圓通寺.
 Before taking the trail go up to have a look at the temple.
 While this fairly new temple is nothing to look at architechturally, it does have another good view of Zhonghe from its second floor terrace.